Accrued Vacation Journal Entry: A 2026 Step by Step Guide On How to Record It Right

 Account Debit Credit

-Accrued Vacation Payable$291.20
+Accrued Vacation Payable $291.20

-To record January vacation earned by Marcus
+To record January vacation earned by Marcus (10 hrs x $29.12)

 When Marcus Takes Vacation

 In April, Marcus takes 16 hours off.
-Entry:

 Account Debit Credit

-Accrued Vacation Payable$465.92
+Accrued Vacation Payable $465.92

-Wages Payable / Payroll Clearing$465.92
+Wages Payable / Payroll Clearing $465.92

-To record 16 hours vacation taken by Marcus — 16 × $29.12
+To record 16 hours vacation taken by Marcus (16 x $29.12).
+Cash settlement occurs through the normal payroll cycle.

 The liability goes down.
-Cash goes out.
-Marcus's remaining balance drops to $407.68 (14 unused hours × $29.12).
+Cash goes out through payroll.
+Marcus's remaining balance drops to $407.68 (14 unused hours x $29.12).

 Termination Payout

 Marcus leaves the company in June with 24 unused hours.
-The company pays out the balance:
+The company pays out the balance.

 Account Debit Credit

-Accrued Vacation Payable$698.88
+Accrued Vacation Payable $698.88

-Payroll Clearing / Wages Payable$698.88
+Payroll Clearing / Wages Payable $698.88

-To record vacation payout upon Marcus's departure — 24 × $29.12
+To record vacation payout upon Marcus's departure (24 x $29.12).
+Settles through the final payroll run.

 Year-End True-Up